Coda-Research-Group/LearnedMetricIndex/README.md

-# Introduction
+# SISAP 2023 Indexing challenge -- Learned Metric Index

-Learned Metric Index (LMI) is an index for approximate nearest neighbor search on complex data using machine learning and probability-based navigation.
+This branch contains the code for our submission to the SISAP 2023 Indexing challenge.
+We used a strip-down version of Learned Metric Index (LMI), which is an index for approximate nearest neighbor search on complex data using machine learning and probability-based navigation.

 # Getting started

-See examples of how to index and search in a dataset in: [01_Introduction.ipynb](01_Introduction.ipynb) notebook.
+See examples of how to index and search in a dataset in: [01_Introduction.ipynb](01-Introduction.ipynb).

+For analysis of our raw results (on [Mendeley](https://data.mendeley.com/datasets/3dp7jfv2vh/1)) and reproducing our figures, see: [02-Analyze-results.ipynb](02-Analyze-results.ipynb).

-## Installation
+## Installation of the repository

 See also ``.github/workflows/ci.yml``